Cardiovascular Effects of Sodium Glucose Cotransporter 2 Inhibitors: The Search for the How and Why

 Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension, Stress

-Keywords: Adiposity, Albuminuria, Arrhythmias, Cardiac, Benzhydryl Compounds, Biological Markers, Blood Pressure, Cardiac Output, Creatinine, Diabetes Mellitus, Type 2, Diabetic Nephropathies, Diuretics, Erythropoietin, Fatty Acids, Nonesterified, Glucagon-Like Peptides, Glucose, Glucosides, Heart Failure, Heart Ventricles, Hematocrit, Hemoglobin A, Glycosylated, Hyperglycemia, Hypertension, Hypoglycemia, Hypoglycemic Agents, Inflammation, Insulin, Juxtaglomerular Apparatus, Ketones, Lipid Metabolism, Monitoring, Ambulatory, Muscle Relaxation, Myocardial Infarction, Natriuresis, Plasma Volume, Oxidative Stress, Renal Insufficiency, Chronic, Renal Replacement Therapy, Sodium, Sodium-Glucose Transporter 2, Sympathetic Nervous System, Uric Acid, Vascular Resistance, Vascular Stiffness, Waist Circumference, Water-Electrolyte Balance, Weight Gain, Weight Loss, Metabolic Syndrome X
+Keywords: Adiposity, Albuminuria, Arrhythmias, Cardiac, Benzhydryl Compounds, Biomarkers, Blood Pressure, Cardiac Output, Creatinine, Diabetes Mellitus, Type 2, Diabetic Nephropathies, Diuretics, Erythropoietin, Fatty Acids, Nonesterified, Glucagon-Like Peptides, Glucose, Glucosides, Heart Failure, Heart Ventricles, Hematocrit, Glycated Hemoglobin A, Hyperglycemia, Hypertension, Hypoglycemia, Hypoglycemic Agents, Inflammation, Insulin, Juxtaglomerular Apparatus, Ketones, Lipid Metabolism, Monitoring, Ambulatory, Muscle Relaxation, Myocardial Infarction, Natriuresis, Plasma Volume, Oxidative Stress, Renal Insufficiency, Chronic, Renal Replacement Therapy, Sodium, Sodium-Glucose Transporter 2, Sympathetic Nervous System, Uric Acid, Vascular Resistance, Vascular Stiffness, Waist Circumference, Water-Electrolyte Balance, Weight Gain, Weight Loss, Metabolic Syndrome

 < Back to Listings